 Born in Caracas, Venezuela, Alexia received her BFA from the Massachusetts College of Art in Jewelry and Metalsmithing.
 Aside from exhibiting work in various galleries and trade shows across the U.S., Alexia spent five years as a Jewelry Studio Technician and Visiting Professor at Pratt Institute.
 Making and experimentation often go beyond the jeweler’s bench for her: Lately, the kitchen counter has seen some examples of wild fermentation through sourdough bread baking, and her hands have developed new muscles through a new-found love for rock climbing and adventure.
 At Products of Design, Alexia is looking into finding ways to combine her interest in food, artistry, and adventure to create opportunities for shared experiences and value.

 Originally from South Korea, Juho moved to the U.S. by himself when he was 15 years old.
-He joined the military after his freshman year in college, and worked as both a stationary and patrol guard at the Korean Embassies of Japan, China, Israel, Russia, and Saudi Arabia.
-After retiring as a sergeant, he returned to school, graduating with a BA in Psychology and a Minor in Business Studies from New York University.
+He joined the military after his freshman year in college, and worked as a military police at the Korean Embassies of Japan, China, Israel, Russia, and Saudi Arabia.
+After retiring as a sergeant, he returned to school—graduating with a BA in Psychology and a Minor in Business Studies from New York University.
 Juho has worked across a broad range of industries—from lifestyle retail to pharmaceuticals to social justice media.
-He is excited to apply design thinking to tough problems, and is particularly interested in exploring the way design can respond to and influence our subconscious habits and patterns of behavior.
+Most recently, he has expanded his experience through working as an interaction designer at Frog Design.
+He has been always excited to apply design thinking to tough problems, and is particularly interested in exploring the way design can respond to and influence our subconscious habits and patterns of behavior.

 Prior to joining Products of Design, Lassor worked at ModernMD Urgent Care—a medical start-up where he helped manage marketing, human resources, construction, financial reporting...and everything in between.
 He graduated from Brandeis University with concentrations in American Studies, Film, Business, and Law.
 His Senior Thesis, Wired America, explored the transformation of America through the cultural, legal, and economic parallels between the dawn of electrification in early 20th century and the Information Age.
 The paper concluded that, without thoughtful intervention, technological change will reflect the most regressive elements of society.
 Lassor developed his interest in design through the informal study of architecture and CAD.
 He hopes to leverage his broad range of interests to bring a unique perspective to the PoD program.